§8.4

-Cross-Price Elasticity and Substitution
+Cross-Price Elasticity and Competitive Strategy

 No product in a modern firm is priced in isolation.
 Customers do not see a single SKU; they see a basket.
 Raising the price of one item can shift customers to a sibling brand (cannibalization), drag down purchases of a complementary item (basket erosion), or — if the items are unrelated — leave the rest of the basket untouched.
 To reason about these effects, the right object is not own-price elasticity but the matrix of cross-price elasticities that records how each product's demand responds to changes in every other product's price.